Eastern Europe Procurement

 Ex-Yugoslavia segregated into Croatia, Bosnia and Herzegovina, Serbia, Montenegro, and Macedonia.

-As per latest estimates Croatia exports amounted to US $13 billion.
-Germany, Bosnia and Herzegovina, Slovenia, Italy and Austria are the principal trading partners.
+As per the latest estimates, Croatia’s exports amounted to US $13 billion.
+Germany, Bosnia and Herzegovina, Slovenia, Italy, and Austria are the principal trading partners.

-Exports of US$5.4 billion were achieved as per latest records.
+Exports of US$5.4 billion were achieved, as per the latest records.
 Croatia, Slovenia, Germany, Austria, and Italy are the main trading partners.

-According to latest estimates this nation achieved exports worth more than US $12 billion.
+According to the latest estimates, this nation achieved exports worth more than US $12 billion.

 Baltic States

-Latvia, Estonia, and Lithuania are the nations representing Baltic States in Europe
+Latvia, Estonia, and Lithuania are the nations representing the Baltic States in Europe.

-As per latest estimates Estonia achieved exports worth US $17.4 billion.
+As per the latest estimates, Estonia achieved exports worth US $17.4 billion.
 The predominant nations of export are Finland, Sweden, Russia, Lithuania, Germany, and Latvia.

-Exports and Resources of Lithuania – Lithuania chiefly exports minerals such as peat and amber.
-Other goods of exports comprise chemicals, equipments, machineries, foodstuff, textiles, and plastic.
-This country grows sugar beet, potato, grains, and vegetable in abundance.
+A buying office in Eastern Europe may be interested in Lithuania’s exports and resources.
+Exports and Resources of Lithuania: Lithuania chiefly exports minerals such as peat and amber.
+Other goods exported comprise chemicals, equipment, machinery, foodstuffs, textiles, and plastic.
+This country grows sugar beets, potatoes, grains, and vegetables in abundance.
 Fish, eggs, beef, and milk are produced in large quantities.

-Russia, Germany, Estonia, Latvia, Poland, Belarus, and Netherlands are the primary buyers of Lithuanian exports.
-As per latest records this nation exported goods and services worth US $29 billion.
+Russia, Germany, Estonia, Latvia, Poland, Belarus, and the Netherlands are the primary buyers of Lithuanian exports.
+As per the latest records, this nation exported goods and services worth US $29 billion.

 Office France